BY950T-1 - Welding helmet Vevor - Free user manual and instructions

 REPLACING THE BATTERY

 This ADF is powered by a replaceable battery and solar power.
-The is located at the bottom corner of the ADF cartridge.
-Replace the bar when the LOW BATTERY lightslit.
+The battery is located at the bottom corner of the ADF cartridge.
+Replace the battery when the LOW BATTERY light is lit.

-Replace with CR2032 lithium type batteries (2 required) or equivalent Be sure Positive (+) side of the battery faces up (toward inside of h
+Replace with CR2032 lithium type batteries (2 required) or equivalent.
+Be sure the Positive (+) side of the battery faces up (toward inside of helmet).

 Front clear cover Lens: